Tour Type: Classic Curated, Small Ship Cruising, Walking LITE

 After your early morning arrival in Fiji, the first part of the day is free.
 Our floating hotel for the next 7 nights, the Fiji Princess, is available for boarding at Port Denarau between 1:30 and 2:30 pm.
 The taxi ride from Nadi Airport into Nadi, where you would spend your free time, is about 10 minutes.
 From Nadi to Port Denarau is about 15 minutes.

-Travelers who join us for the Optional Pre-night or Pre-cruise packages have this morning free to enjoy a preview of Fijian paradise from our 5-star beach resort.
+Travelers who arrive a day early on May 8 (highly recommended) and opt for the Pre-night package have this morning free to enjoy a preview of Fijian paradise from our luxury resort.
 Have a leisurely breakfast, stroll the beach, or relax by the pool before a short transfer to the ship in the early afternoon.
-(These two add-on packages are described briefly in the Including section above and will be fully explained in the Adventure Advice memo travelers receive after registration.)
+WAI guides will likely offer an optional walk of the delightful port area.
+(This optional service package is described briefly in the Including section above and will be fully explained in the Adventure Advice memo travelers receive after registration.)

 Mid-afternoon, we set sail for the outer Mamanucas.
 While we cruise, settle into your cabin, enjoy the welcome briefing along with English tea and snacks, meet fellow guests, and admire the scenery that slides by as we sail the South Pacific.